 Retina specialists diagnose retinal and vitreous diseases through a detailed eye examination using highly technical equipment and testing.
 They treat conditions ranging from age-related macular degeneration to retinal detachment and cancers of the eye.

-With the support of a L’Occitane Caring For Sight Grant, Sight For All is excited to commence the training of Lao’s second retina expert and first female retina specialist, Dr Tui .
-Further, thanks to the flexibility of L’Occitane, we have extended the Fellowship to include two ophthalmologists from Cambodia, Dr Channy and Dr Bunthoe.
+With the support of a L’Occitane Caring For Sight Grant, Sight For All is undertaking the training of Lao’s second retina expert and first female retina specialist, Dr Tui .
+Further, thanks to the flexibility of L’Occitane, the Fellowship was extended to include two ophthalmologists from Cambodia, Dr Channy and Dr Bunthoe.

 In July 2020, we commenced the two-year Fellowship at the National Ophthalmology Centre, Lao and Khmer Soviet Friendship Hospital in Cambodia, with the Fellows attending monthly online tutorials, learning from our dedicated Visionaries.
 Additionally, the Fellows have access to additional lectures, papers and learning material via Sight For All’s online platform and teaching by Cambodian In-Country Visionary Dr Long.